ilsduc/flask-rest-mvc/README.md

 Then ...

+- Hits http://localhost:5000 for API endpoints
-- Hits http://localhost:5000/demos for get demos
+- Hits http://localhost:3000 for client part
 - Hits http://localhost:8000 to connect to PG Admin

 # Create the connection with PG admin